 Occupational Health and Safety

 With a wide range of qualifications in the tourism sector, it can be challenging to know what they mean and offer.
 Qualifications Frameworks are a tool that help understand qualifications and the links between them.
-The Culinary Qualifications Framework and the Hospitality Qualifications Framework shown below depict types of qualifications offered by public academic institutions, industry, and apprenticeship in the culinary and hospitality fields.
-Click here for more information on the interactive frameworks.
+The Culinary Qualifications Framework and the Hospitality Qualifications Framework shown below depict types of qualifications offered by public academic institutions, industry, and apprenticeships in the culinary and hospitality fields.